‘Nothing left’: Idalia leaves trail of devastation across southeast US

 In North Carolina, Governor Roy Cooper, who declared a statewide emergency earlier this week as Idalia approached, had warned residents in coastal and eastern inland counties to prepare for heavy rainfall and localised flooding and urged them to stay off roads covered by water.

-“We have got at least 312,000 people from Florida, Georgia through the Carolinas without power,” NBC News correspondent Wendy Woolfolk told Al Jazeera from Charleston on Thursday morning.
+“The cleanup in Florida … is only beginning as the Big Bend region took the brunt of this storm yesterday morning,” NBC News correspondent Wendy Woolfolk told Al Jazeera from Charleston on Thursday afternoon.

-“There is a still a tropical storm warning for the entire coast of North Carolina and that means they are experiencing those terrible winds and those driving rains and the treacherous storm surge,” she said.

-“We are hoping and crossing our fingers though that the forecasters are correct and that Idalia will head back out to sea at some point this afternoon.”
+“At this point, they are cleaning up throughout this region.
+We have got at least 312,000 customers from Florida all the way to North Carolina without power.”

-The head of the Federal Emergency Management Agency, Deanne Criswell, will be in Florida on Thursday to assess the damage alongside Governor Ron DeSantis.
+The head of the Federal Emergency Management Agency, Deanne Criswell, was in Florida on Thursday to assess the damage alongside Governor Ron DeSantis.

+“The community is resilient and we are going to work hard to make sure people get what they need,” DeSantis said during a news conference.

+Criswell said during the briefing that she would tour the area with the governor and that DeSantis and US President Joe Biden have remained in close contact.
+Biden is expected to visit Florida on Saturday.

-Speaking to reporters from the White House on Wednesday afternoon, Criswell said the country has seen an increase in severe weather events, including storms that intensify more rapidly due to warmer water temperatures.
+Speaking to reporters from the White House on Wednesday afternoon, FEMA’s Criswell said the country has seen an increase in severe weather events, including storms that intensify more rapidly due to warmer water temperatures.

 “These storms are intensifying so fast that our local emergency management officials have less time to warn and evacuate and get people to safety,” she said.